 The amendments to the CBAM Regulation introduced by the omnibus initiative focus on the following key points intended to reduce the burden on affected companies:

-1. Exemption of small importers from CBAM obligations
+1. Exemption from CBAM obligations

 The Commission’s omnibus initiative provides for a de minimis threshold for importing CBAM goods, easing the burden on importers of small quantities of these goods.
 Currently, the CBAM Regulation applies to all imports of emission-intensive goods listed in Annex I to the CBAM Regulation with a value in excess of EUR 150.
 According to the Commission, however, only a small number of importers account for a significant share of the embedded emissions entering the EU.
-The retention of small and medium-sized importers within the Regulation’s scope places a disproportionate burden on these companies, the Commission argues, as they collectively account for less than 1% of the recorded emissions.
-Under the new initiative, only importers who bring more than 50 tonnes of CBAM goods into the EU per year will therefore remain in the scope of the Regulation, although the Commission will be able to recalculate this threshold based on significant changes in emission intensities or trade patterns.
-The omnibus initiative also aims to improve compliance with and enforcement of the envisaged thresholds.
+The European Commission believes that including small and medium-sized importers in the Regulation is a disproportionate burden, as they account for less than 1% of total recorded emissions.
+The new initiative will only apply to importers who bring more than 50 tonnes of CBAM goods into the EU per year (so called de minimis mass threshold).
+Both the Parliament’s text and the Council’s negotiating position explicitly supported this new de minimis mass threshold.

 2. Option to delegate reporting requirements to third parties